nielsrolf/thoughts/README.md

 ## todo
 - science, utilitarianism and the missing gap of objective levels of happiness and suffering
-- bijections between world models and why it means the same that the universe is a computation and that the universe is made out of stuff
 - longtermism - if we assume there is a minimal chance x of everything dying per year, then we should use `(1-x)^t` as a discount factor in our utility function, exactly how it is done in reinforcement learning.
 Therefore, future utility is likely not as vast.
 - utilitarianism: is the ethics with the least arbitrary assumptions - how would you act if you would experience the universe from the perspective of everyone and everything one after the other
 - non-discrete computations - can we say the universe is computational if time is continous?
 Can we define a computational model for non-discrete inputs, outputs and states?